Geospatial Criminal Software

 Map Crimes and Quickly Analyze Data

 GIS software allows law enforcement agencies to map valuable data points, such as arrests, suspects and crime scenes.
-Using security data analytics, these tools help officers identify spatial patterns and criminal activity hubs through geographic profiling and predictive policing.
+Using security data analytics, these tools help officers identify spatial patterns and criminal activity hubs.

 For example, law enforcement officers can prioritize policing areas with high drug activity based on where those crimes are most prevalent according to GIS.
 If police identify locations where drunk driving occurs frequently, they may place sobriety checkpoints around those sites.
 They can even cross-reference crime data from numerous sources like incidents, suspects and accidents to identify series of crimes that appear to be connected.